 2.2 Experimental Birds and Housing Management

-Feeding trial of 14 weeks duration was conducted on ninety white leghorn (22 weeks age), who after procurement were randomly distributed into three treatment groups with 30 hens per treatment having three replicates of 10 birds each..The experiment was conducted at Instructional Poultry Farm, Nagla, Pantnagar.
+Feeding trial of 14 weeks duration was conducted on ninety white leghorn (22 weeks age), who after procurement were randomly distributed into three treatment groups with 30 hens per treatment having three replicates of 10 birds each.The experiment was conducted at Instructional Poultry Farm, Nagla, Pantnagar.
 The experimental layers were housed in deep litter with 16 hours of lighting facility under proper managemental condition.
 The birds were leg banded individually for identification and were weighed individually before allocating to each treatment groups.
 The diet offered daily and residue left till next day was weighed and recorded.
 Birds were provided ad libitum fresh water throughout the experimental period.
 The managemental conditions were similar for different treatment groups.

 2.3 Procurement of Ovirich®